 How do honeymoon registries work?

-You can set up your online registry on our new digital cash registry from The Knot, The Newlywed Fund.
+You can set up your online registry on our new digital cash registry, The Knot Cash Funds.
 Create funds for your entire honeymoon or break up the travel, lodging and experiences (think: a hot air balloon ride, couples massage and scuba excursion) with exact amounts, or choose to create funds with hidden amounts so that guests can contribute what they're comfortable giving.
 Once gifts are given (amounts are deposited directly into your bank account), you can put the money toward whatever you'd like.
 If your guests pooled their money for a deep-sea fishing excursion but a day floating on a catamaran is feeling more on point, you can totally set sail.